 Manchester Black is seen buying a large number of guns.
 He is now wearing a t-shirt with a Union Jack, somewhat similar to his uniform from the comics.

-The Russian Supergirl is revealed to be have been kept in some kind of vault while the Kryptonite was in the air.
+The Supergirl clone is revealed to be have been kept in some kind of vault while the Kryptonite was in the air.

 The episode ends with Agent Liberty putting the alien parasite worm inside Agent Jensen's head.